-PCS 175 is a stationary saw.
+The PCS is a stationary saw.
 In some situations it is important to be able to relocate your stationary saw from one position to another in your workshop.
 For example, you may want to store any stationary saw against a wall in your workshop and them move the saw away from the wall to use it.
 An optional mobile base allow you to reposition your stationary saw with ease.

-The SawStop® Professional Cabinet Saw Mobile Base is designed specifically for your saw.
+The SawStop® Professional Cabinet Saw Mobile Base is designed specifically for your saw (see Fig. 91).
 It attaches to the cabinet and automatically lifts the saw onto the wheels when you step on a lever.
 When the wheels are down, you can roll the saw from one location to another.
 Stepping on a release will then raise the wheels and lower the saw back onto its feet.

-The SawStop® Mobile Base Conversion Kit enables the SawStop® Industrial Mobile designed Base for the SawStop® Industrial Cabinet Saw to be used with the SawStop® Professional Cabinet Saw.
+The SawStop® Mobile Base Conversion Kit enables the SawStop® Industrial Mobile Base designed for the SawStop® Industrial Cabinet Saw to be used with the SawStop® Cabinet Professional (see Fig. 92).
 The SawStop® Industrial Mobile Base comes with four caster wheels to provide more flexible mobility.
 A foot operated hydraulic jack and quick release lever allow for the saw to be easily raised off the floor and lowered again.

-You can learn more about the $SawStop^{@}$ Professional Cabinet Saw Mobile Base and the $SawStop^{@}$ Mobile Base Conversion Kit for use with the $SawStop^{@}$ Industrial Mobile Base from an authorized SawStop distributor or at www.sawstop.com.
+You can learn more about the SawStop[®] Professional Cabinet Saw Mobile Base and the SawStop[®] Mobile Base Conversion Kit for use with the SawStop[®] Industrial Mobile Base from an authorized SawStop distributor or at www.sawstop.com.